lockss/laaws-openwayback/README.md

 ## Introduction
-This is a document of the basic usage of the Docker-ized OpenWayback image/container prepared by the LOCKSS Program at Stanford University.
+Documentation for the basic usage of the Docker-ized OpenWayback image/container prepared by the LOCKSS Program at Stanford University.
 It is based on CentOS 7.x and comes preconfigured with OpenWayback, OpenJDK 7, and Tomcat 8.x.